Jean-Marie Le Pen

-His longevity in politics and his five attempts to become President of France have made him a major figure in French political life.
-His progress to the second round in the 2002 presidential election left its mark on French public life, and the "21st of April" is now a frequently used expression in France.
-A former Member of the European Parliament (MEP), Le Pen served as the Honorary President of the National Front from 2011 to 2015.
-He was expelled from the party by his daughter Marine in 2015, after new controversial statements.
+Le Pen's longevity in politics and his five attempts to become president of France made him a major figure in French political life.
+His unexpected progress to the second round in the 2002 presidential election—when he was beaten in a landslide by incumbent Jacques Chirac—left its mark on French public life, and the "21st of April" is now a frequently used expression in France.
+He served three terms in the National Assembly and was a member of the European Parliament (MEP) from 1984 to 2019.

 Life and career

 Early life

 Jean Louis Marie Le Pen was the only son of Jean Le Pen (1901–1942).
 Jean Le Pen was born in Brittany, like his ancestors, and had started work at the age of 13 on a transatlantic vessel.
-He was the president of L'Association des Ancients Combattants and Councilor of La Trinité-sur-Mer.
-Jean-Marie Le Pen's mother, Anne-Marie Hervé (1904–1965) was a seamstress and also of local ancestry.
+He was the president of the Association des Anciens Combattants, a fisherman, and a municipal councillor of La Trinité-sur-Mer, a small seaside village in Brittany.
+Jean-Marie Le Pen's mother, Anne-Marie Hervé (1904–1965), was a seamstress and also of local ancestry.
+His mother was a speaker of the Breton language, and Le Pen would say in his old age that his only regret was not to learn the language.